psyjulga/psyjulga/README.md

 I've successfully finished Masterschool's Web Development Bootcamp

-and am so much looking forward to starting my first position as a
+and am so happy to work in my first position as a

 Software Developer at Adesso Insurance Solutions ❤💃